 There are 3 main file structure types to be aware of:

-update.tar - these file types create a package of the current configuration by using the Create function within PowerVision and can be saved where the user directs.
+- update.tar (or update.pv1)* - this file type create a package of the current configuration by using the Create function within PowerVision and can be saved where the user directs.
 These files are used to upload configurations to the display.